cloudsummer/CM-Drug/README.md

 ### Download the file

 The size of the data for the input file is huge.
-Due to GitHub's file size limitations, we have uploaded the data to the Data Drive.
-You can download from following link:
+Due to GitHub's file size limitations, we have uploaded the data to Google Drive.
+You can download it from the following link:

 https://drive.google.com/drive/folders/1sXLo5w_yuQDcS0XMMIsgpLCO9FliiGUf?usp=drive_link